survivejs/webpack-book/manuscript/packages/01_consuming.md

 Webpack can consume most npm packages without a hitch.
 Sometimes, though, some patching might be required.
 Fortunately, its resolution mechanism is patchable enough, and you can modify the way it brings the source to your project if needed.

+To recap:

+* To consume packages effectively, you should understand SemVer.
+To keep your build repeatable, consider using technologies like shrinkwrapping or Yarn lockfiles.
+* Use webpack's access to module resolution to your benefit.
+Sometimes you can work around issues by tweaking resolution.
+Often it is a good idea to try to push improvements upstream to the projects themselves, though.
+* Webpack allows you to patch resolved modules in many ways.
+Given some dependencies expect globals, you can use webpack to inject them.
+You can also expose modules as globals.
+This is necessary for certain development tooling to work.
+* To understand your dependencies better, consider using available tooling and service to study them.
+Knowing them well can pay off later if problems arise.

-In the next chapter, we'll discuss how to author your npm packages.
-It's the other side of the same coin and worth understanding if you won't end up authoring packages of your own.
+In the next chapter, I'll show you how to author npm packages.
+It's the other side of the same coin and worth understanding even if you won't end up authoring packages of your own.